 Consent: If you had consent to touch a person or commit an act, then it generally cannot be considered battery.
 However, if the touching exceeded the intended amount, then there still can be grounds for battery.

 Innocence: An alibi or witness testimony that you could not have committed the crime is always valuable.
 It can also be useful if there is a case of mistaken identity.

 While these are just some of the defenses your Georgia Aggravated Battery Attorney could use to help your case, every case is unique, and your Lawyer will evaluate your case to see which defenses will be the best option for your case.
 Your Attorney could negotiate on your behalf and try to work out a plea deal with fewer grave consequences or try to get the charges dismissed altogether.

 What are not Defenses

 The victim did not receive a severe injury: There is no requirement that a victim suffers great bodily harm in a battery case; minor pain is sufficient to show physical injury.
 Meja v.
 State, 232 Ga.
 App.
 548, (1998).

 But it was my parents: Sometimes people are under the misconception that you cannot be charged with a crime against your parents.
 However, this is not true.
 If you intentionally harmed your parents, stepparents, or foster parents, then you would most likely be charged with battery.

 Having knowledgeable representation is of up the utmost importance when facing a criminal charge.
 Your Georgia Aggravated Battery Attorney will investigate all the details surrounding your case and evaluate your options.
 They will be available all the time to you – even nights and weekends – because your case is important.
-Lawson and Berry and their team of Aggravated Battery Attorneys will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of Aggravated Battery Attorneys in Georgia will work with you to fight your charge and avoid a conviction.
 Call today and schedule a free consultation.